libp2p/interface-connection/README.md

 `remotePeer` is the [PeerId](https://github.com/libp2p/js-peer-id) of the remote peer.
 `newStream` is the `function` responsible for getting a new muxed+multistream-selected stream.
 `close` is the `function` responsible for closing the raw connection.
+`getStreams` is the `function` responsible for getting the streams muxed within the connection.
 `stats` is an `object` with the metadata of the connection.
 It contains:
 - `direction` is a `string` indicating whether the connection is `inbound` or `outbound`.
 - `timeline` is an `object` with the relevant events timestamps of the connection (`open`, `upgraded` and `closed`; the `closed` will be added when the connection is closed).